openqasm/openqasm/source/language/types.rst

 Variable identifiers must begin with a letter [A-Za-z], an underscore, a percent sign, or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl :cite:`noauthorUnicodeNodate`.
-Continuation characters may contain numbers.
+The set of permissible continuation characters consists of all members of the aforementioned character sets with the addition of decimal numerals [0-9].
 Variable identifiers may not override a reserved identifier.

 In addition to being assigned values within a program, all of the classical types can be initialized on declaration.
 Multiple comma-separated declarations